 UTC time on Fuchsia differs from time on most other operating systems in that it enforces a backstop time.
 The backstop time is set to the time of the latest commit included in a build, and serves as a "well known" time.
 Fuchsia will never report a time earlier than the backstop time, even if some time source reports an earlier time.
 This backstop is included to limit attacks where an adversary manipulates time on the device.
 As an example, such an attack could be used to force the device to accept an expired TLS certificate.

 Before UTC time is first synchronized, the only estimate of UTC time available to Fuchsia is the backstop time.
 Backstop time by itself is not a reliable estimate of time as any amount of time may have passed between the time of the commit and the time the device is booted.
-To communicate this uncertainty, prior to the first time synchronization the UTC clock does not run and reading the clock returns the fixed backstop time.
+To communicate this uncertainty, prior to the first time synchronization the UTC clock may not run, and if it runs it is started from the fixed backstop time.
+Whether the UTC clock may run when not synchronized is a parameter that each Fuchsia product must set based on the specific product's requirements.

-In summary, the UTC clock on Fuchsia has two states.
-The UTC clock starts in a fixed state and ends in the running state.
+In summary, the UTC clock on Fuchsia has the following states.
+The UTC clock starts in a fixed state and ends in some running state.

 The UTC clock always exhibits the following properties: